SimonRhe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: 2019-08-14

+**Today's Tweet:** Day 6: Back to basics!
+Created a new page framework for an app using HTML and CSS grid, brushed up on Emmet to make my job easier https://docs.emmet.io/cheat-sheet/ and uploaded to GitHub through the VS Code plug-in.
+Feeling great! 😀 #100daysofcode

+**Projects worked on:** Have a Nice Day web app - created HTML and CSS framework for weekly plan

+**Thoughts:** Great to be working on a project that will be useful to me!
+I must determine what's my minimum viable product features and focus on those so I can really use it.

+**Ideas for improvement:** Look up and follow a web development methodology that will take me through the steps in the right oder: user story, wireframe, etc.

 ### Day 5: 2019-08-09

 **Today's Tweet:** Day 5: I finally got back to coding after moving our family from Austria 🇦🇹 to Brazil 🇧🇷!
 Partially solved a HackerRank problem in JavaScript but got a "terminated due to timeout" on the larger test cases--will try not to go through entire array every time! #100daysofcode